hci-unihd/plant-seg-tools/README.md

 pip install .
 ```

-## additional dependencies
+## Additional dependencies
 While having your conda environment activated:
-* In order to use the `vtk` backend of `plantsegtools/meshes`, you will need to install `vtk` using:
+* In oder to use `seg2mesh`
 ```
-conda install -c conda-forge vtk
+conda install -c conda-forge ray vtk
 ```
 * In order to use the `trimesh` backend of `plantsegtools/meshes`, you will need to install `trimesh` using:
 ```